Murgeye/teamspeak3-python-bot/modules/private_channel_manager/README.md

 # About

-This plugin extends your bot with the feature to automatically create channels for users, which want their own channel with a respective group (e.g. Channel Admin).
+This plugin extends your bot with the feature to automatically create channels for users, which request an own channel.
+Depending on your personal configuration, these channels will be automatically cleaned up (deleted) again once they are empty - either immediately or after a specific amount of seconds.

+Configure for example a "Support Lobby", where clients will get an own channel, when they join the lobby.
+Or define a "Create Private Channel" channel and every client, which joins this channel will get an own channel with e.g. "Channel Admin" permissions.

 # Available Commands